Published On: Jan 31 2014 11:20:36 AM CSTUpdated On: Feb 24 2015 01:00:00 AM CST

 1988: The U.S. Supreme Court overturns a $200,000 award to Rev. Jerry Falwell that had been won against Hustler magazine over a 1983 fake advertisement parodying the prominent fundamentalist Protestant minister.
 The ad featured a fiction interview in which Falwell describes his first sexual experience as occurring with his mother in an outhouse.
 While the original jury found in favor of Hustler publisher Larry Flynt on the libel claim, it found in favor of Falwell on the intentional infliction of emotional distress charge.
 The Supreme Court's ruling held that public figures cannot circumvent First Amendment protections by attempting to recover damages based on emotional distress suffered from parodies, expanding legal protections for parody and satire.

 1982: Wayne Gretzky of the Edmonton Oilers breaks Phil Esposito's NHL record for most goals in a season, with his 77th goal on the season in a game against the Buffalo Sabres.
 He added two more goals later in the 6-3 win to give him a total of 79 goals in 64 games and would eventually end the season with 92 goals, a single-season record that still stands today.
 He also added 120 assists for a total of 212 points in the season, becoming the only player in NHL history to break the 200-point mark.

 1981: Britain's Prince Charles announces his engagement to Lady Diana Spencer.
-The couple, who divorced in August 1996, are seen here after their July 29, 1981, wedding.
+The couple, who divorced in August 1996, are seen here in 1985.

 1980: The United States Olympic hockey team completes their "Miracle on Ice" by defeating Finland 4-2 to claim the gold medal in Lake Placid, N.Y.